Disney Television Animation: 2003–2017: As a division of Disney Channel

-2017–present: Animation resurgence and Expansion
+2017–present: Animation resurgence, reboots, spin-offs of iconic properties and expansion

-In 2016, Disney XD greenlit Big City Greens (then titled: Country Club); however, production had to be on hold due to the abundance of DTVA shows at the time.
-Disney had just announced Milo Murphy's Law for Disney XD that same year, along with a reboot of DuckTales as early as 2015.
+In 2016, Disney XD greenlit Big City Greens (then titled Country Club).
+Disney announced Milo Murphy's Law for Disney XD that same year, alongside Big Hero 6: The Series and a reboot of DuckTales as early as 2015 becoming the first reboot of the studio.

 However, to renovate marketing, Disney ceased production of all original shows for Disney XD.
-The last shows created were Pickle and Peanut (creator as Fish Hooks), Future-Worm! and Billy Dilley's Super-Duper Subterranean Summer were all announced (as early as 2014) but would air in the sequential years.
+The last shows created were Pickle and Peanut, Future-Worm! and Billy Dilley's Super-Duper Subterranean Summer were all announced, as early as 2014, but would air in the sequential years.

-Since 2017, the studio quietly started a collaboration with Walt Disney Imagineering, Disney Parks, Experiences and Products and Disney Cruise Line on providing different redesings,animations and theming for attractions and night-time shows for Disneyland, Walt Disney World, Disney Resorts and Disney Cruises based on the different series around the different productions of the studio within the Mickey Mouse universe starting with Mickey & Minnie's Runaway Railway in 2020 and continuing with Aqua-Mouse for Disney Wish and DuckTales: World Showcase Adventure for EPCOT in 2022 and providing help with the Mickey's Toontown refreshment for 2023.
+Since 2017, the studio has collaborated with Walt Disney Imagineering and Disney Parks, Experiences and Products in providing character designs and animation for various attractions in Disneyland Resort, Walt Disney World and Disney Cruise Line from the Mickey Mouse universe and The Disney Afternoon.
+These include Mickey & Minnie's Runaway Railway in 2020, Aqua-Mouse, a water coaster for the Disney Wish in 2021, the Disney Treasure for 2024 and the Disney Destiny for 2025, DuckTales: World Showcase Adventure for EPCOT in 2022 and the Mickey's Toontown refurbishment in 2023.
+In April 2025, Disney Live Entertainment announced a live-stage show for Disney's California Adventure "Mickey Mouse Clubhouse Live!" based on the Mickey Mouse Clubhouse franchise.

-In early 2018, Disney Channels Worldwide officially announced to return animated to the main Disney Channel.
-This change meant that DTVA would mainly only be producing shows for Disney Channel and Disney Junior.
+Beginning in 2018, several productions from the studio have gotten live-action adaptations by the Disney Channel Original Movies and Walt Disney Pictures sister studios, including a Kim Possible live action film which premiered on Disney Channel in 2019 and Chip 'n Dale: Rescue Rangers as a live-action animation hybrid film on Disney+ in 2022.
+In October 2023, it was reported that Atomic Monster and Disney Television Studios were developing a Gargoyles live-action series for Disney+.
+In December 2024, Kiara and Kion from The Lion King II: Simba's Pride and The Lion Guard got adapted in the photorealistically animated prequel film Mufasa: The Lion King.

-In February of that year, the studio pitched two new shows Amphibia and The Owl House, to mark their return to animation.
+In February of that year, the studio greenlit two new shows Amphibia and The Owl House, to mark their return to animation.
 Big City Greens (initially intended to air on Disney XD) switched to Disney Channel.
 The remaining solely-produced shows by the studio, such as Star vs. the Forces of Evil, DuckTales, Big Hero 6: The Series, and Milo Murphy's Law, moved their premieres as well, with many of their productions being wrapped up.